fullcontact/fullcontact-go/README.md

 ```

 #### Company Enrich Request and Response
-To Enrich Company data FullContact library provides two methods __Lookup by Company Domain__ or
+To Enrich Company data FullContact library provides the method __Lookup by Company Domain__.
-__Search by Company Name__.
-More data is available through the Lookup by Company Domain,
+All available details of the company is available through the Lookup by Company Domain.
-but if the domain is unknown, use our Search by Company Name API to find the list of domains
-that could be related to the Company you are looking for and then call the Lookup by
-Company Domain with that domain to get the full information about the company.

 ##### Lookup by Company Domain
 - Request: